grammarly/embrace/README.md

 ReactDOM.render(<App />, document.getElementById('root'))
 ```

+## Project Status

+Embrace is an experimental prototype.
+Breaking changes may occur up to 1.0.0 is released.

 ## WHY?

 With the applications growing with features and code-base, more and more developers are looking for ways to re-use the code between them.